scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 ------------

 A typical grocery retailer offers consumers thousands of promotions every week
-to attract more consumers and thus improve their economic performance [TTR16]_.
+to attract more consumers and thus improve its economic performance [TTR16]_.
 The studies by Walters and Jamil (2002, 2003) ([WJ02]_ and [WJ03]_) report that about 39% of all items purchased during a grocery shopping are weekly specials, and about 30% of consumers surveyed are very sensitive to the product prices, buying more promotional items than regular ones.
-With the recent expansion of machine learning methods, including deep learning, it seems appropriate to develop a series of methods that allow retailers to offer consumers attractive and cost-effective shopping baskets, as well as to propose consumers tools to create smart personalized weekly shopping lists based on historical purchases, known preferences, and weekly specials available in local stores.
+With the recent expansion of machine learning methods, including deep learning, it seems appropriate to develop a series of methods that allow retailers to offer consumers attractive and cost-effective shopping baskets, as well as to offer tools to create smart personalized weekly shopping lists based on the purchase history, known preferences, and weekly specials available in local stores.

-A grocery list is an integral part of the shopping experience for many consumers.
+A grocery list is an integral part of the shopping experience of many consumers.
-These lists serve, for example, as a reminder, a budgeting tool, or an effective way to organize weekly grocery shopping.
+Such lists serve, for example, as a reminder, a budgeting tool, or an effective way to organize weekly grocery shopping.
 In addition, several mobile retail studies indicate that potential customers place the highest priority on features that help them to create and manage personalized shopping lists interactively [NPS03]_ and [SZA16]_.

 Problem statement and proposal
 ------------------------------

 In this section, we present the problem statement and describe the considered machine learning architecture.
-First, by using the grocery shopping database in Canada `MyGroceryTour` [#]_ (see Figure :ref:`MyGroceryTour`), we looked for the partitioning of consumers into classes that will group them efficiently based on purchases made.
+First, by using a Canadian grocery shopping database `MyGroceryTour.ca` [#]_ (see Figure :ref:`MyGroceryTour`), we partitioned consumers into classes based on their purchase histories.
 Then, this classification was used at the prediction stage.
-Since the real consumer data contain thousands of individual articles, we regrouped the products by their categories.
+Since the real consumer data contained thousands of individual articles, we regrouped the products by their categories.
-A principal component analysis (linear and polynomial PCA [Jol11]_) was first computed to visualize the initial data
+A principal component analysis (linear and polynomial PCA [Jol11]_) was first carried out to visualize the raw data
-and to choose the number of main components to use when partitioning consumers into classes.
+and select the number of the main components to use when partitioning consumers into classes.
-The application of efficient partitioning methods, such as K-means [Jai10]_ and X-means [PM+00]_, made it possible to determine the number of classes of consumers, as well as their distribution by class.
+The application of efficient partitioning methods, such as K-means [Jai10]_ and X-means [PM+00]_, allowed us to determine the number of classes of consumers, as well as their distribution by class.
 We used the Calinski-Harabazs cluster validity index [CH74]_ to determine the number of cluster in K-means.
 The Silhouette index [RPJ87]_ could be also used for this purpose.

 .. figure:: figures/trois_magasins.png
    :align: center

-   Screenshot of the the MyGroceryTour.com website for the postal code H3T 1C8 in Montreal.
+   Screenshot of the MyGroceryTour.ca website for the postal code H3T 1C8 in Montreal.
-   The website has been created to test the new machine learning model.
+   The website has been created to test our new machine learning model.
-   It has been written in Javascript, Bootstrap, and Python. :label:`MyGroceryTour`
+   It has been written in JavaScript, Bootstrap, and Python. :label:`MyGroceryTour`

 .. [#] MyGroceryTour.ca

-Second, we developed a statistical model to predict which products previously purchased by a given consumer will be present in its next order.
-By using explanatory variables, such as available grocery shopping histories, information on current promotions in stores in a given region, and commodity price statistics, we developed a machine learning model which is able to:
+Second, we developed a statistical model to predict which products previously purchased by a given consumer will be present in his/her next order.
+By using explanatory variables, such as available grocery shopping histories, information on the current promotions in stores of a given region, and commodity price statistics, we developed a machine learning model which is able to:

 i.
 Predict which groceries the consumer will want to buy again or will try to buy for the first time, as well as in which store(s) (within the area they usually shop in) the purchase(s) will be made;
 ii.
 Create a smart shopping list by providing the consumer with a weekly shopping list, customized based on his/her purchase history and known preferences.

 This list also includes recommendations regarding the optimal quantity of every product suggested.
 We also calculate the consumer's optimal weekly commute using the generalized travelling salesman algorithm (see Figure :ref:`circuit`).

 .. figure:: figures/mygrocerytour_circuit.png
    :align: center
    :figclass: wt
-   :scale: 30%
+   :scale: 32%

-   Screenshot of MyGroceryTour website with an optimal shopping journey using the generalized travelling salesman algorithm. :label:`circuit`
+   Screenshot of the MyGroceryTour.ca website displaying an optimal shopping journey calculated using the generalized travelling salesman algorithm. :label:`circuit`

-An :math:`F_1` statistics maximization algorithm [NCLC12]_ (see the Statistics section), based on dynamic programming, was used to achieve the objective (i), which will be of major interest to retailers and distributors.
+An :math:`F_1` statistics maximization algorithm [NCLC12]_ (see the Statistics section), based on dynamic programming, was used to achieve the objective (i).
+This will be of major interest to retailers and distributors.
-A deep learning method [GBC16]_, based on Recurrent Neuron Networks (RNN) and Convolutional Neuron Network (CNN), both implemented using the TensorFlow library [HLYX18]_, was used to achieve the objective (ii).
+A deep learning method [GBC16]_, based on Recurrent Neural Networks (RNN) and Convolutional Neural Network (CNN), both implemented using the TensorFlow library [HLYX18]_, was used to achieve the objective (ii).
 Those implementations can provide significant benefits to consumers.

-The problem can be reformulated as a binary prediction task.
-Given a consumer, the history of his/her previous purchases and a product with its price history, predict whether or not the given product will be included in the grocery list of the consumer.
+Our prediction problem can be reformulated as a binary prediction task.
+Given a consumer, the history of his/her previous purchases and a product with its price history, predict whether or not this product will be included in the grocery list of the consumer.
-Our approach adapted a generative model to process the existing data, i.e., first-level models, and to use the internal representations of these models as features of the second-level models.
+Our approach applies a generative model to process the existing data, i.e., first-level models, and then uses the internal representations of these models as features of the second-level models.
 RNNs and CNNs were used at the first learning level and forward propagation neural networks (Feed-forward NN) was used at the second learning level.

-Thus depending on the user :math:`u` and the user's purchase history (:math:`shop_{t-h:t}`, :math:`h > 0`), we predict the probability that a product :math:`i` is included in the current shopping basket :math:`_{t+1}` of :math:`u`.
+Thus, depending on the user's :math:`u` and the user's purchase history (:math:`shop_{t-h:t}`, :math:`h > 0`), we predict the probability that the product :math:`i` is included in the current shopping basket :math:`_{t+1}` of :math:`u`.

 Dataset
 -------

-In this section, we discuss the details of synthetic and real datasets, the latter obtained from our website `MyGroceryTour.com`.
+In this section, we discuss the details of our synthetic and real datasets, the latter obtained from our website `MyGroceryTour.ca`.

 Features
 ========

-For the project, we considered only the features we found to be significant, such as `distance`, `special` rate, `products`, and `store`.
+To perform the prediction only the features we found to be significant, such as `distance`, `special` rate, `products`, and `store`, were considered.
-All features, we used, are described below:
+All features used in our study are presented below:

 - **user\_id**: the user ID.
 We anonymized all data used in our study. :math:`user\_id \in \underbrace{\{1 \cdots 374\}}_{\text{reals}} \cup \underbrace{\{375 \cdots 1,374\}}_{\text{generated}}`
 - **order\_id**: unique number of the basket. :math:`order\_id \in \mathbb{Z}`
 - **store\_id**: unique number of the store. :math:`store\_id \in \{1 \cdots 10\}`
 - **distance**: distance to the store. :math:`distance \in \mathbb{R}^+`
 - **product\_id**: unique number of the product. :math:`product\_id = 49,684`.
-We tested our model with 1,000 products only (out of 49,684 products), which belonged to 5 of the 24 available categories, i.e. `Fruits-Vegetables`, `Pasta-Flour`, `Organic Food`, `Beverages`, and `Breakfast`, the rest of the categories were not considered in our test.
+We tested our model with 1,000 products only (out of 49,684 products), which belonged to 5 out of the 24 available categories, i.e. `Fruits-Vegetables`, `Pasta-Flour`, `Organic Food`, `Beverages`, and `Breakfast`; the rest of the categories were not considered in our tests.
 - **category\_id**: unique category number for a product. :math:`category\_id \in \{1 \cdots 24\}`
-- **reorder**: the reorder is equal to 1 if this product has been ordered by this user in the past, 0 else. :math:`reorders \in \{0,1\}`
+- **reorder**: the reorder is equal to 1 if the product has been ordered by this user in the past, 0 else. :math:`reorders \in \{0,1\}`
 - **special**: discount percentage applied to the product price at the time of purchase. :math:`special \in \{[0\%,15\%[, [15\%,30\%[, [30\%,50\%[, [50\%,100\%[\}`

-In total, we have 1374 users.
-Among them, we have 374 real users and 1000 users whose behaviour was generated following the distribution of real users (see Figure 3) and the consumer statistics available in the report by Statistics Canada (2017).
+In total, we processed the data of 1374 users (i.e., consumers).
+Among them, we had 374 real users and 1000 users whose behaviour was generated following the distribution of real users (see Figure 3) and the consumer statistics available in the report by Statistics Canada (2017).
 The product categories were available for each product.
 So, the product category was one of the explanatory variables used in the model.
-In total, we considered 24 product categories.
+In total, we considered 5 (of 24) product categories.
-The current version of our model does not allow a new product to be bought by a user (i.e., every user can only buy products that were present in at least one of its previous shopping baskets).
+The current version of our model does not allow a new product to be bought by the user (i.e., every user can only buy products that were present in at least one of its previous shopping baskets).
-The user IDs were not sequential because we only considered users having a sufficient number of previous shopping baskets available.
+The user IDs were not sequential because we only considered real users having a sufficient number of previous shopping baskets available (>50 baskets).
-The average basket size was also used to predict the content of the current basket size of each user.
+The average basket size was also used to predict the content of the current basket size for each user.

-The product categories were determined with the purchase histories is the current version of our model does not allow a new product to be bought by a user (i.e., every user can only buy products that were in at least one of its previous shopping baskets).

-We denoted two types of features: categorical and quantitative variables.
+Two types of features, categorical and quantitative variables, were present in our data.
-The difficulty of managing the categorical variables is very important in our study.
-Only `distance` and `special` variables are quantitative, the rest of the variables are categorical.
+Only the `distance` and `special` features were quantitative variables, the rest of them were categorical.
 To manage the categorical variables, we applied a hashing scheme to deal with large scale categorical features.
-The hash function takes into account the input and output vectors length.
+The hash function takes into account the input and output vector length.
-We use `LabelEncoder` function existing in `scikit-learn` package, in Python version 3.
+We used the `LabelEncoder` function of the `scikit-learn` package of Python (version 3).

 Consumer profile
 ================

-We found that there are 3 consumer profiles see [WJ03]_, [WJ02]_, and [TNTK16]_.
+According to Statistics Canada there exist 3 consumer profiles (see [WJ03]_, [WJ02]_, and [TNTK16]_).
-These values were obtained from Statistics Canada.
-Moreover, the distributions used our study follow these statistics.
-The first group is consumers who only buy products on promotion.
+The first profile represents consumers who buy only promotional items.
-The second group is consumers who always buy the same products (without considering promotions).
+The second profile represents consumers who always buy the same products (without considering promotions).
-Finally, the third group is consumers who buy products whether there is a promotion or not.
+Finally, the third profile represents consumers who buy products whether they are in special or not.
-On the model, we plan to consider that information and make the prediction more personalized on the consumer profile.
+On our model, we plan to consider this information and make the prediction more personalized with respect to the consumer’s profile.

 Data Synthesis
 ==============

 Since the real dataset was not large enough to apply the appropriate machine learning methods, its size was increased by adding simulated data following the distribution of real data.
-The original dataset was composed of 375 users.
-It may be not enough to apply an appropriate machine learning method.
+The original dataset was composed of 374 users.
+It may be not enough to apply an appropriate machine learning method, and 1000 simulated users were added to our dataset.
-In fact, 72.73% of the data were simulated (1000 out of 1374 baskets were simulated).
+Thus, 72.7% of our data were simulated (1000 out of 1374 user histories were simulated).
-We described the sets of data simulated in the study, and we presented in detail the results of the simulation step.
+Here, we describe the simulated part of our dataset, and present in detail the results of the simulation step.
 For :math:`store\_id`, we started with an initial store and changed stores based on the proportion of common products between baskets.
-If we assumed that the store coordinates are normally distributed :math:`\mathcal{N}(0,\sigma^2)` independently, the distance between this store and the consumer home located originally :math:`(0,0)` follows a Rayleigh distribution [KR05]_ with the :math:`\sigma` parameter.
+If we assume that the store coordinates are normally and independently distributed :math:`\mathcal{N}(0,\sigma^2)`, the distance between this store and the consumer home located at the origin :math:`(0,0)` follows a Rayleigh distribution [KR05]_ with the :math:`\sigma` parameter.
 Finally, we increased the value of the `special` random variable.
 Its value has been drawn from a Boltzmann distribution [AAR+18]_.
-We observed that the baskets generated follow the same distribution that the original basket in terms of the basket size (see Figure :ref:`orderfrequency`).
+We made sure that the generated baskets followed the same distribution that the original basket in terms of the basket size (see Figure :ref:`orderfrequency`).

 .. figure:: figures/order_frequency.png
    :align: center
    :scale: 5%

-   Difference of basket size distribution between **Baskets generated** in blue and **Original baskets** in red.  :label:`orderfrequency`
+   Difference in the basket size distribution between **Baskets generated** in blue and **Original baskets** in red.  :label:`orderfrequency`

 Preprocessing dataset
 =====================

-Initially, the data were saved in CSV files from a MySQL database and taking up 1.4 GB.
-Then, the data were organized in a dataframe in our Python script.
+Initially, the data were saved in CSV files and stored in a MySQL database taking 1.4 GB of disk space.
+Then, the data were organized in a dataframe and processed using our Python script.
-We launched the preprocessing dataset tasks on the servers of Compute Canada.
-This step was carried out using 172 nodes and 40 cores with an Intel Gold 6148 Skylake CPU(2.4 GHz) and  NVidia V100SXM2(16 GB of memory).
+We launched the preprocessing data tasks on the servers of Compute Canada.
+This step was carried out using 172 nodes and 40 cores with an Intel Gold 6148 Skylake CPU(2.4 GHz), and  NVidia V100SXM2(16 GB of memory).
 We preprocessed the user data, the product data, and the department data.
 The preprocessing had a 48 hour limit and used 32 GB of the RAM memory.

 Models
 ------

-In this section, we described the workflow (see Figure :ref:`workflow`) and the models we used.
+In this section, we present the workflow (see Figure :ref:`workflow`) and the models we used.
-The graphical representation of the workflow in Figure :ref:`workflow` predicts the next basket by using three models: LSTM, NNMF, and GBT (see next section).
+The graphical representation of the workflow in Figure :ref:`workflow` allowing one to predict the current consumer’s basket using the three following models: LSTM, NNMF, and GBT (see the next section).

 .. figure:: figures/workflow.png
    :align: center